pandaandbun/Flutter-RedAlert/README.md

 When viewing the missing persons list, a featured person will appear as a notification.
 Tapping the notification will bring the user to a page with more details about the person.

 ![notification](images/featured_notifications.png) ![notification_2](images/featured_notifications_2.png)

+### References

+Missing persons information was retrieved from https://www.canadasmissing.ca/index-eng.htm using a python script, found in the python folder of the project.